stanford-centaur/smt-switch/README.md

 Please see the `tests` directory for some example usage.

+# Operating Systems

+The Makefiles in this repository currently only support Linux systems.
+Support for Mac OS and Windows is coming soon!
+See the [milestone](https://github.com/makaimann/smt-switch/milestone/4).

 # Solvers
 To setup and install different solvers, first run the `./contrib/setup-<solver>.sh` script which builds position-independent static libraries in the `<solver>` directory.
 Then you can run `sudo make install-<solver>` to install that solver.
 This creates a shared object file named `libsmt-switch-<solver>.so` which is put in `/usr/local/lib` by default.
 Note that you will also need to build and install the regular `smt-switch` library with `sudo make install` to use the API.